Chart Color Schemes

 Jindabyne - Berridale features high concentrations of group households, with a higher-than-average median household size

-Family households account for 65.9% of all households, including 28.6% couples with children, 28.8% couples without children, and 8.1% single parent families.
-Non-family households constitute the remaining 34.1%, with lone person households at 25.7% and group households making up 8.3%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.3.
+Family households account for 65.9 percent of all households, including 28.6 percent couples with children, 28.8 percent couples without children, and 8.1 percent single parent families.
+Non-family households constitute the remaining 34.1 percent, with lone person households at 25.7 percent and group households comprising 8.3 percent of the total.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households